A Large-Scale IPv6-Based Measurement of the Starlink Network: STARLINK NETWORK MEASUREMENT

-We utilize \num{2} probes from RIPE Atlas~\cite{ripe_atlas} and \num{6} Starlink dishes to perform traceroute measurements.
-The \num{2} RIPE Atlas probes are in Santiago, Chile and North Carolina, USA, respectively.
-The \num{6} dishes are located at: Victoria, Canada; Lincoln, USA; Brisbane, Australia; Bruhl, Germany; Kanazawa, Japan and Salt Lake City, USA.
-As shown in Figure~\ref{fig: Starlink backbone}, we map the Starlink backbone network.
-It is important to note that we only use Starlink dishes as probes and do not need to locate a Starlink dish in each PoP.
-The dataset on the Starlink backbone network is available at \url{https://ki3.org.cn/\#/starlink-network}.
+We utilize \num{2} probes from RIPE Atlas~\cite{ripe_atlas} and \num{4} Starlink dishes to perform traceroute measurements.
+The \num{2} RIPE Atlas probes are located in Southern Chile, and North Carolina, USA, respectively.
+The \num{4} dishes are located in Victoria, Canada; Brisbane, Australia; Bruehl, Germany; and Lusaka, Zambia.
+As shown in Figure~\ref{fig: Starlink backbone}, we map the Starlink backbone network as of December 29, 2025, with the one-way delay and flight distance marked.
+It is important to note that, compared to Pan et al.~\cite{pan2023measuring}, we achieve comparable coverage using only a limited number of Starlink dishes as probes, without the need to place one in every PoP.
+The dataset of the Starlink backbone network is available at \url{https://ki3.org.cn/\#/starlink-network}.